The Director

 ‘Tralee, 1756: Shakespeare on the Atlantic edge’ (co-authored with Marc Caball) in Andrew Murphy (ed.), Shakespeare in Ireland: Adaptations and Appropriations (forthcoming in 2024).

-‘Theatre and the development of spa tourism in eighteenth-century Tralee’ (co-authored with Marc Caball) (forthcoming in 2024).
+‘Theatre and the development of spa tourism in eighteenth-century Tralee’ (co-authored with Marc Caball) (forthcoming in Eighteenth-Century Ireland journal in 2024).

 ‘A Civil War encounter on the steps of Marsh’s Library in Dublin, 1923’, (co-authored with Julie Burke) (forthcoming in 2024)